 1. Taking on a broader remit

-In recent years, the positioning of compliance within financial organisations has changed dramatically.
+In recent years, legal recruiters has noticed the positioning of compliance within financial organisations has changed dramatically.
 The function, once seen as a mundane box-ticking exercise, has moved to the forefront of business processes, with compliance professionals enjoying a level of prestige.
 At the same time, the remit of a Compliance Officer has significantly expanded, with the department now expected to provide instruction and insight on strategic decision-making within financial institutions.
 While a lawyer will typically report directly to a firm's respective General Counsel or Head of Legal, a role within compliance will involve communicating with internal departments as well as business clients.
 A legal professional entering compliance will need to leverage their expertise while driving cultural change, rather than simply managing an institution's approach to regulation and risk.

 2. Proactive Approach